Elizabeth Poe (Powe)

 There is a record of son Reuben being in Globe, Burke Co.
 NC in 1772.
 Reuben

-entered Captain McDowell's SC Militia in 1776 and was killed at Pleasant Gardens
+entered Captain Joseph McDowell's NC Militia in 1776 and was killed at Pleasant

-Sophia, wife of his brother William, in a deed of gift dated Dec 13, 1773 that
+of his brother William, in a deed of gift dated Dec 13, 1773 that was filed in

 While in South Carolina, the White family was not sympathetic to the American